Bit Perfect Jitter

 Jitter inside the digital domain

-A typical audiophile question is “if I send my audio over a network, will this affect sound quality?”
+A typical audiophile question is “if I copy my audio to another HD, will this affect sound quality?”

 The answer is no.